[?] Subscribe To This Site

 Dealing with Alzheimers

-Dealing with Alzheimers disease in a parent can be a rather over-whelming
+Dealing with Alzheimers disease in a parent can be a rather over-whelming experience, to say the least.

-Alzheimers can be challenging at best, heart breaking at its worst, and not only for the patient but for the alzheimers caregiver as well.
+And this is not only for the patient, but for the alzheimers caregiver as well.

--A Few Alzheimers Caregiver Tips and Memories to Consider
+A Few Alzheimers Caregiver Tips and Memories to Consider

 My family and I would like to share a few of our past memories, as well as pass along a few alzheimers caregiver tips we've learned along the way.